kera-cudmore/seaside-sewing/README.md

 ### Project Goals

+Seaside Sewing is a Business to Consumer (B2C) ecommerce site.

 site  audience people who have a love of sewing, especially quilting aimed to cater to beginners through to experts